 If there’s one truth about stress, it’s that it’s universal.
 Everyone has something stressful going on, and most of the time, it’s just the day-to-day frustration and overwhelm that are the culprits.
 If you have trouble keeping on an even keel when dealing with everyday stressors, there are some steps you can take to make your days run more smoothly.
-Check out this list of nine ways to help relieve daily stress and see if you can implement some changes that will keep you happier and more stress-free.
+Check out this list of twelve ways to help relieve daily stress and see if you can implement some changes that will keep you happier and more stress-free.

 1. Have a Routine

 When you know what comes next, a lot of your decisions will already be made for you.
-For example, your morning routine probably includes the same tasks each day: Get up, make your bed, get dressed, eat breakfast, brush your teeth, get your shoes on, etc. Some days, however, you might wander out to the kitchen to eat breakfast first, then you notice you’re scurrying around when it’s time to leave because you aren’t yet dressed.
+For example, your morning routine probably includes the same tasks each day: Get up, make your bed, get dressed, eat breakfast, brush your teeth, get your shoes on, etc. Some days, however, you might wander out to the kitchen to eat breakfast first, then you notice you’re scurrying around when it’s time to leave for school because you aren’t yet dressed.
 By doing the same things in the same order each day, you’ll know you’re on schedule and you won’t forget anything.

 2. Go to Bed Earlier